Can Children Get Pneumonia From Sleeping With the Fan on?

 - A fever of 38.5 C or lower

-- Symptoms similar to a flu or cold, like sore throat, chills or shaking, headache
+- Symptoms similar to the flu or cold, like sore throat, chills or shaking, headache

 - A persistent, dry cough, sometimes with mucus